sebastiantoh/tp/docs/DeveloperGuide.md

       However, after the entry of the command again, an error message appears, stating that a duplicate sale cannot be created.

    1. Test case: Enter `sale add c/1 n/Guitar Pick d/2020-10-30 16:00 p/30 q/20 t/music` <br>
-      Expected: No sale is added.
-An error message shows that the unit price format is incorrect, and specifies the correct format.
+      Expected: No sale is edited.
+Error details shown in the status message.
+Sale list remains the same.

    1. Test case: `sale add`<br>
       Expected: No sale is added.
 Error details shown in the status message.
 Sale list remains the same.